 Gradually moisten with the red wine.

-When it has completely evaporated, add a little water, the bunch of parsley and bay leaves well tied with a cotton thread, the salt, the chopped hot peppers, and the zucchini sliced into rounds.
+When it has completely evaporated, add a little water, the bunch of parsley and bay leaves well tied with a cotton thread, salt, chopped hot peppers, and the zucchini sliced into rounds.

 Once fully cooked, remove the bunch of herbs.